Are you making sure your website visitors feel safe?

 So, is your website secure?

-If you don’t know the answer to that question . . . then the answer is most likely no. But if you aren’t sure, there is a super easy way to check.
-Look up at the url for your website.
-If it says, “http://www.yourawesomepracticename.com” then your site is NOT secure.
+If you don’t know the answer to that question . . . then the answer is most likely no. In general, you can tell from the URL of a website.
+If the url for your website says, “http://www.yourawesomepracticename.com” then your site is NOT secure.
 If it says, “https://youraweseomepracticename.com” then your site IS secure. (“Secure” is what the “S” stands for!)

 If your website isn’t secure, what should you do?